tbaumann/Cinephage/docs/CONFIGURATION.md

 Configure qBittorrent for downloading.

+> **Note**: Currently only qBittorrent is supported.
+Transmission, Deluge, and other clients are planned for future releases.
+See the [Roadmap](ROADMAP.md) for details.

 1. Navigate to Settings > Integrations > Download Clients
 2. Click "Add Download Client"
 3. Enter connection details: